mjoblin/vibinui/README_DEV.md

-This can be paired with the `vibin` backend's `--proxy-media-server` flag to run everything behind an SSL proxy, where the browser wants everything to be https (not http) and the browser does not have direct network access to the media server.
+This can be paired with the `vibin` backend's `--proxy-media-server` flag to run everything behind an SSL proxy, where the browser wants everything to be https (not http) and the browser does not have direct network access to the media server (to retrieve album art).

 ## Component structure

-The high-level React component structure is shown below:
+The high-level React component structure is shown below.

 ![Components]

+### Notes

+1. The `FeatureScreen` code lives under `src/components/features/`.
+1. The `AppHeader` and `AppNav` code lives under `src/components/app/layout/`.
+1. The App Managers live under `src/components/app/managers/`.

 ## File structure